mikepenz/HypnoticCanvas/README.md

 # HypnoticCanvas

+> [!NOTE]
-This README is under construction.
+> This README is under construction.

-HypnoticCanvas is a library to provide a convenient `Modifier` to use mesmerising shaders as background in your Compose based UI.
+HypnoticCanvas is a library providing a convenient `Modifier` offering mesmerising shaders as background in your Compose based UI.

 https://github.com/mikepenz/HypnoticCanvas/assets/1476232/ee120f1c-d18a-43c4-a7bc-a2d245e01482